 Each handcrafted bird also displays plumage and patterns inspired by the fashion houses and craftsmen of the local area.
 Houndstooth, checks and polka dots are taken from the fabric patterns of brands such as John Smedley, Turnbull & Asser and Aquascutum animating each paper bird.
 Enriching the experience further the exhibition features a curated soundtrack of birdsong.

 Patrick Eley, Creative Director of dn&co said: "Imagine 17th century London – no internet, no television, no libraries.
 Then imagine walking through St James’s Park and coming across a cage full of exotic birds – like nothing you’ve never seen before.
-This exhibition is an homage to that sense of wonder and explores how today, when it comes to fashion, life imitates nature."
+This exhibition is a homage to that sense of wonder and explores how today when it comes to fashion, life imitates nature."

 The exhibition, which is organised by The Crown Estate, will be open to the public free of charge until May 2017.